uyedaj/macrophy_course/projects/Revbayes_lab/revbayes_script_partII.md

 Q := fnGTR(er,pi)
 ```

-Note that if you wanted to make a matrix for a Jukes-Cantor model, you could use $Q := fnJC(4)$.
+Note that if you wanted to make a matrix for a Jukes-Cantor model, you could use `Q := fnJC(4)`.
 Notice that we do not need a prior on exhcangeabilities or stationary frequencies, only the
 number of states.